Transmission medium: Optical fiber

 A wall-mount cabinet containing optical fiber interconnects.
 The yellow cables are single mode fibers; the orange and aqua cables are multi-mode fibers: 50/125 μm OM2 and 50/125 μm OM3 fibers respectively.

 Optical fiber, which has emerged as the most commonly used transmission medium for long-distance communications, is a thin strand of glass that guides light along its length.
 Four major factors favor optical fiber over copper: data rates, distance, installation, and costs.
 Optical fiber can carry huge amounts of data compared to copper.
 It can be run for hundreds of miles without the need for signal repeaters, in turn, reducing maintenance costs and improving the reliability of the communication system because repeaters are a common source of network failures.
-Glass is lighter than copper allowing for less need for specialized heavy-lifting equipment when installing long-distance optical fiber.
-Optical fiber for indoor applications cost approximately a dollar a foot, the same as copper.
+Glass is lighter than copper, allowing for less need for specialized heavy-lifting equipment when installing long-distance optical fiber.
+Optical fiber for indoor applications costs approximately a dollar a foot, the same as copper.

 Multimode and single mode are two types of commonly used optical fiber.
 Multimode fiber uses LEDs as the light source and can carry signals over shorter distances, about 2 kilometers.
 Single mode can carry signals over distances of tens of miles.

 An optical fiber is a flexible, transparent fiber made by drawing glass (silica) or plastic to a diameter slightly thicker than that of a human hair.
 Optical fibers are used most often as a means to transmit light between the two ends of the fiber and find wide usage in fiber-optic communications, where they permit transmission over longer distances and at higher bandwidths (data rates) than electrical cables.
 Fibers are used instead of metal wires because signals travel along them with less loss; in addition, fibers are immune to electromagnetic interference, a problem from which metal wires suffer excessively.
 Fibers are also used for illumination and imaging, and are often wrapped in bundles so they may be used to carry light into, or images out of confined spaces, as in the case of a fiberscope.
 Specially designed fibers are also used for a variety of other applications, some of them being fiber optic sensors and fiber lasers.